 Since the initial approval, the approval of one of the neonicotinoids has already been renewed, namely acetamiprid.
 The approval of this substance was extended to 28/02/2033 by Regulation 2018/113.
 Member States are now required to re-assess all plant protection products containing this substance.
 In so doing, they need to pay particular attention to a number of aspects of the application of Regulation 2018/113, including the risk to bees.
 However, it was not considered necessary to impose a restriction to protect bees (see also question 5).

 As regards thiacloprid, an application for renewal of the initial approval was submitted.
 Based on the dRAR and the EFSA conclusion, the European Commission has adopted a regulation for the non-renewal of the approval of thiacloprid.
 This regulation entered into force on 03/02/2020.
 One of the most problematic aspects of the substance is the classification as toxic for reproduction, Catgeory 1B (substances of which is is assumed that they are toxic for human reproduction), in application of Regulatio 1272/2008 regarding the classigication, labelling and packaging of substances and mixtures.
 A substance with such a classification can only be approved in accordance with Regulation 1107/2009 concerning the placing of plant protection products on the market can onoy be approved if the exposure of humans in realistic circumstances of use is neglibible, or it can be proven that the substance is necessary to control a plant health hazard that cannot be controlled by other means.
-The current approval is valid until 30/04/2020.

 - Clothianidin was approved until 31/01/2019.
 Shortly before the expiry date, the producer has indicated that he no longer wished to obtain the renewal of the approval;